JamesHutchison/megamock/README.md

 # MegaMock

 Pew pew!
-Patch objects, variables, attributes, etc by passing in the thing in question, rather than passing in dot-annotated paths!
+Patch objects, variables, attributes, etc by passing in the thing in question, rather than passing in dot-delimited paths!
 Also sane defaults for mocking behavior!

 Supported Python Versions: 3.10+